ledger/ledger/INSTALL.md

   for other versions of Boost as well.
 YMMV on other distributions and/or other Debian distribution versions, though.

-  - Preparing and building Boos
+  - Preparing and building Boost

         $ export BOOST_VERSION=1.57.0
         $ cd /somewhere/you/want/to/build/boost